filisko/php-fastcgi-client/README.md

 We could say it fills the gap between browser-based testing tools like Selenium and framework-specific solutions like Symfony's KernelTestCase.

-By communicating directly with PHP's FastCGI interface via socket connections, it provides true end-to-end feedback with exceptional performance, while still returning standardised PSR-7 responses that allow developers to test their applications from the outside while maintaining the speed needed for efficient test-driven development.
+By communicating directly with PHP's FastCGI interface via socket connections, it provides true end-to-end feedback with exceptional performance, which allows developers to test their applications from the outside while maintaining the speed needed for efficient test-driven development.

+Also, it uses a very modern toolset like Guzzle Promises and standard PSR-7 responses.

 ## Installation